wp-plugins/avchat-3/readme.txt

 == Changelog ==

+= 2.0.1 (09.03.2015) =
+* Corrected small typos
+* Prepared plugin for the new AVChat 3.6 release
+* Updated links and description accordingly

 = 2.0.0 (19.01.2015) =
 * The plugin now has it's own menu in the WP backend (previous: inside Settings)
 * Interface redesign for the plugin's backend area